tiennguyenvan/wp-plugins-release/dragblock/dragblock/readme.txt

 No need Contact-Form 7 or any other form plugins.

 == Changelog ==
+= 24.05.26 =
+* DragBlock default form action does not work
+* Support more options for Ignore Loaded Posts filter

 = 24.05.12 =
 * Support background image gradient picker
 * Support fallback color when removing global colors